FadyT/Spring_Project/Flutter_Projects/storeapp/README.md

 ## fade animation
 - added navigateWithFade function to fade the transition between pages and updated the dialog on press to fade instead of changing the page without effect

+## localization to add arabic language
+- we use easy localization library
+- created ar.json to hold all the arabic text for fields ( appTitle , ourProducts , hotOffers , welcomeText , productName , item)
+- initialized the library in main
+- used the library in shopping page